Dhruvinsinh/Medical-Cost-Prediction-for-health-Insurance/README.md

 For this project I have attach all implementation on i python file which contains results as well.

 # Conclusion
-The best model is xgboost on propressing data which is able to provide 86% of r2 score for testing dataset.
+The best model is xgboost on prepressing data which is able to provide 86% of r2 score for testing dataset.